veryalien/mycobit/README.md

 myconanobit is for the kittenbot nanobit, a micro:bit with a Arduino nano pin layout, and no built-in LED matrix display (but with the row pins, so you could make your own display on a bob).
 The nanobit is unfortunately a bit difficult to order from outside asia.
 Documentation and support are very tricky.
 A couple of strange limitations based on memory usage versus mycobit.
 But it all works!

-### mycomeowbit
+### myowbit

-mycomeowbit (maybe I'll change the name before release?!) is for the kittenbot meowbit, a makecode arcade board, with a large colour screen and arcade type controls.
+myowbit (maybe I'll change the name before release?!) is for the kittenbot meowbit, a makecode arcade board, with a large colour screen and arcade type controls.
 It has a micro:bit compatible edge connector.
-Adafruit circuitpython is used on the STM32 instead of micropython.
+Adafruit circuitpython was going to be used on the STM32 instead of micropython.
+However, I'm currently sticking with the kittenbot meowbit micropython implementation.
+Circuitpython is just too different to micropython to easily convert all the code, and the file system has very over-cautious read/write protection which is, in my opinion, extremely annoying.

 The meowbit has a really interesting wireless SD card add-on which is effectively a micro:bit in an SD card format for meowbit to micro:bit compatible radio and bluetooth communication.
 This add-on card is difficult to order outside asia.
 Wireless is not used by mycobit, but nice anyway.

 # Limitations